MiltonGreat/Wine-Quality/README.md

 ### Overview

-This project explores the Wine Quality Dataset, aiming to predict the quality of wine based on its physicochemical attributes.
-The dataset is preprocessed and analyzed to gain insights, and machine learning models will be applied to classify the quality of wine.
+This prepares data from the Wine Quality Dataset to predict the quality of wine based on its physicochemical attributes.
+The dataset is preprocessed and analyzed to gain insights.
+The data is prepared for the next step of choosing a machine learning model that can be applied to classify the quality of wine.

 ### Objectives